Healthy Homes Assessment Te Awa

 Rental Property Home Assessments Te Awa

-Areas of rental properties that are impacted by Healthy Homes Standard.
+Rental property areas affected by Health Homes Standards.
 Healthy Homes Standards in Te Awa include each:

 • Living Room